-Mr. NG Chun Fai Frank, aged 49, was appointed as an Independent Non-executive Director on 14 June 2016.
+Mr. NG Chun Fai Frank, aged 51, was appointed as an Independent Non-executive Director on 14 June 2016.
 Mr. Ng holds a Bachelor of Science degree in Economics from University College London, United Kingdom, a Bachelor of Laws degree from City University London, United Kingdom and a Postgraduate Diploma in Legal Practice from the College of Law, United Kingdom, and was admitted as a solicitor of the High Court of Hong Kong in November 1997 and the Supreme Court of England and Wales in July 1998.
 Mr. Ng has over 20 years of experience in the legal and finance industries.
-Since July 2019, Mr. Ng has been the General Counsel and Head of Compliance of the HeungKong Financial Group ("HKFG"), a group that provides financial services ranging from securities brokerage, research, corporate finance, asset management and fintech, where he oversees all of the group's legal, compliance and company secretarial matters.
-Prior to working at HKFG, he held senior management positions in several other financial institutions including Crosby Securities, JPMorgan and Merrill Lynch.
-He has been a member of the Hong Kong Institute of Directors since April 2014, a member of the Guidance Committee of the Law Society of Hong Kong since August 2018 and the International Compliance Association since December 2018.
+Mr. Ng was the General Counsel and Head of Compliance of the Heung Kong Financial Group, a group that provides financial services ranging from securities brokerage, research, corporate finance, asset management and fintech, where he oversaw all of the group's legal, compliance and company secretarial matters; and has held senior management positions in several other financial institutions including Crosby, JPMorgan and Merrill Lynch.
+He is a Fellow of the Hong Kong Institute of Directors, a member of the Guidance Committee of the Law Society of Hong Kong and of the International Compliance Association.